 Unlike fabric pots, your plants can become root bound when growing in plastic pots.
 This is because there is minimal aeration in the root zone, as the plastic is impermeable.
 If you use a really small plastic plant pot, your roots will start circling back across themselves as the root system grows, and they become tangled.

 This root tangling prevents your plant from accessing nutrients and can lead to many other problems as well.
 So, if you do start your plants in a small plastic pot, you'll need to transplant your plant once it outgrows the pot.
-You can tell its time by looking at the bottom of your pot for root mass, as the roots will often extend out of the holes at the bottom.
+You can tell the time by looking at the bottom of your pot for root mass, as the roots will often extend out of the holes at the bottom.

 If this sounds like a lot of work and you'd rather not bother, you can always start your plants in large plastic plant pots from the beginning.
 This way, your plant grows into it's pot.
 But, you will need to be careful with watering and feeding at the beginning, as it is tough to feed just right when the pot is so much larger than the plant.